 Figure 1: Bag records of hares from an average of 12 England lowland estates from 1900 to 1996

 In the decade since then there has been significant progress in conserving farmland wildlife.
 In particular there have been radical changes to the CAP.
 First, the arable area was reduced by making set-aside mandatory.
 Later, support shifted from production to a crop-area based payment, and finally to land-area support with a sizeable proportion siphoned off for environmental schemes.

 Superimposing these events onto the recent changes in the hare bag it looks as though they may be helping to restore hare populations.
-Indeed, if the use of bag records is a direct indicator of hare numbers then the figure below suggests that we may be about halfway to achieving the biodiversity target of doubling numbers by 2010.
+Indeed if the use of bag records is a direct indicator of hare numbers then Figure 2 suggests that we may be about halfway to achieving the biodiversity target of doubling numbers by 2010.

 The graph shows base line and target levels for the Biodiversity Species Action Plan, as well as significant Common Agricultural Policy measures that may have helped to reverse the trend since the mid-1980s.

 This may appear wishful thinking, but there is supporting evidence.
 The National Gamebag Census is now part of a collaboration with other organisations under the Joint Nature Conservation Committee's Tracking Mammals Partnership.
 Within this partnership two other schemes have recorded increases in hare numbers in England in recent years - these are the British Trust for Ornithology's Breeding Bird Survey and its Waterways Breeding Bird Survey.
 Further, as we reported in our Review of 2003, the East Midland farms that adopted measures under the trial Arable Stewardship Pilot Scheme, set up in 1998, showed improved hare numbers by an average of 35% compared with farms that did not join the scheme.